Ihimbru-K/Ihimbru-K/README.md

 - 🔭 I’m currently exploring and integrating local and international payment methods

-- 🌱 I’m currently learning **Advanced flutter concepts such as state management (Provider/Bloc/Getx) and platform channels, Advanced data structures with Java, backend development with Spring Boot, and containerization with Docker**
+- 🌱 I’m currently learning **Advanced flutter concepts such as state management (Provider/Bloc/Getx) and platform channels, Angular (Ts), Advanced data structures with Java, backend development with Spring Boot, and containerization with Docker**

-- 👯 I’m looking to collaborate on **Flutter-based mobile app projects and REST API development with Node.js (Express.js, Sails.js), and/or Java (Spring Boot).**
+- 👯 I’m looking to collaborate on **Flutter for mobile , Angular for Web, Node.js (Express.js, Sails.js), and/or Spring Boot for backend.**

 - 💬 Ask me about **widget rebuilds and rendering jank**